Naupjjin/2025-AIS3-pre-exam-challenge/MyGO-schedule-manager-beta/solver/README.md

 Alloc three chunk:
 When you alloc third chunk, vector capacity will be expanded to 4 and alloc new chunk store element struct.
 In advanced, you have been freed a fake chunk will be catch to use and fourth element have been put fake vector which point to `You want to write address`.
+0x8 and 0x10 set how many bytes you want to write.

 And it check use capacity, so we can access this fake pointer.
-So we will get arbitrary write.
+So we will get arbitrary write on libc.

 We write FSOP on stderr.
 We will get shell.
 This is my script